 Online & Hub Resources

-A rich variety of resources are available on WTC’s virtual learning environment, Moodle, and through the University of Chester’s databases.
+A rich variety of online resources are available on WTC’s virtual learning environment, Moodle, and through the University of Chester’s databases.
 This includes articles, lecture notes, recorded lectures, and other resources.
 In addition, each Hub has a library of books that are available to borrow.